 The above five premarital headings are sample questions that all healthy relationships have discussed and resolved.

 If you find yourself having difficulty discussing these subjects, or need help resolving them call Dina at Family Coaching, LLC (480) 433-2800 to set up an appointment to help you work through these and any other unresolved potential conflicts you may have.

 - Looking for a marriage counselor in Arizona to help you with marriage counseling questions?
 CLICK HERE

-- Do you need a marriage and family counselor based in Scottsdale-Phoenix?
+- Do you need a marriage and family counselor based in Scottsdale-Scottsdale?
 CLICK HERE